 Since then, Donald visits Ireland a few times every year and he still has a tremendous love for Glasheen School.
 We are honoured that Donald holds our school in such high regard and we are thrilled each time he visits us.

-During 2017, Donald was in hospital in New York and has been unable to visit Ireland.
-We are in regular contact with him, however, so we are delighted to report that he is recovering and we are looking forward to his next visit in August 2018.
+During 2017, Donald was in hospital in New York and has been unable to visit Ireland since then.
+We are in regular contact with him, however, so we are delighted to report that he is recovering and we are looking forward to his next visit in 2019.
 Donald Hurley and his brothers will long be remembered in Glasheen Boys' School.